 I know that sometimes I really do have to force myself not to run, sometimes all I can do is sit there and just not run.
 I may not even be able to ask for what I need, but I can stay, and give someone the chance to help me.

 Gray screws up a lot, and he feels ashamed… but in the end, he lets himself be comforted and adored.
 He probably can’t express how grateful he is, but he accepts it as much as he can.

 A little tip to guys, if you have a decent girlfriend or wife, than the most kind thing you can do for her sometimes is just let her take care of you.
 It’s like magic in a woman, we feel better when we do that.
 Even if you don’t feel like you need it, let her do it.

 I’m guessing some men feel the same way.
 (Obviously I don’t mean being condescended to, I think most people can tell the difference on their own.)

 There is so much more to say, but I don’t want to make this too long.

 I think I covered the central part anyway.

-Something I apply to myself, I want to keep on loving even if I’m no requited.
-Even if the kind of love I feel has the change with the situation, the point is never to stop loving.
+Something I apply to myself, I want to keep on loving even if I’m not requited.
+Even if the kind of love I feel has to change with the situation, the point is never to stop loving.

 I may talk about that more another time, but for now, stay honest–Natasha.